-a.
-Student observes interview by supervisor, shares impressions afterwards.

-b.
-Given details of a case, student outlines what he/she would ask about and how.

-c.
-Student role plays interview with supervisor.

-d.
-Student and supervisor interview teacher together.

-e.
-Student conducts interview, is observed or taped for supervision.
+- a.
+Student observes interview by supervisor, shares impressions afterwards. - b.
+Given details of a case, student outlines what he/she would ask about and how. - c.
+Student role plays interview with supervisor. - d.
+Student and supervisor interview teacher together. - e.
+Student conducted interview is observed or taped for supervision.

-f.
-Student conducts interview, reviews point by point (from extensive notes taken immediately afterwards) in supervision.
+- f.
+Student conducts interview, reviews point by point (from extensive notes taken immediately afterwards) in supervision. - g.

-g.
 Student conducts interview, reviews key point and general outcome in supervision.